Lauren James: 2023–24

 Lauren James warming up with Chelsea on 22 October 2023.

 On 18 November 2023, James scored her first WSL hat-trick in a 5–1 home win against Liverpool in the 2023–24 season, and was awarded WSL Player of the Month for November.
 On 10 December 2023, in the 1–4 away loss against Arsenal, James was yellow carded for an apparent stamp on Lia Wälti after play had been stopped, a second stamping controversy in six months.
 After the incident, Chelsea manager Emma Hayes said that James was "not in a good place" as James had received "abuse" from the public and the media.

 In the first league game of the 2024 calendar year, James scored a hat-trick in the 3–1 win against Manchester United, her second consecutive hat-trick at Stamford Bridge.
 On 27 January 2024, with two goals against Brighton & Hove Albion, James became the joint-top scorer of the WSL with 12 goals in 11 games, alongside Manchester City’s Khadija Shaw.
 Brighton manager Melissa Phillips described James as "performing at the top of her game right now".

 In the 2023–24 FA League Cup semifinal, James scored in the 1–0 victory against Manchester City.

 James was named Chelsea Women's Player of the Year for the 2023–24 season.

 2024–25

 James's first goal of the 2024–25 season came in the 58th minute of Chelsea’s 7–0 win against Crystal Palace.

 In September 2024, Lauren launched a scholarship programme in a bid to improve diversity in women’s football.
 The scholarship programme is to help young girls from minority backgrounds navigate the early stages of their football careers.

 James suffered a calf injury prior to Chelsea’s Champions League match against FC Twente.
-After originally hoping to be back before the end of 2024, manager Sonia Bompastor said she is unlikely to return before 2025.
+After originally hoping to be back before the end of 2024, manager Sonia Bompastor said she was unlikely to return before 2025.
 On 16 February 2025 in the home match against Everton, James scored the winner in the 93rd minute, giving Chelsea a 2–1 victory.

+2025–26

+On 13 March, 2026, it was announced that she had signed a new contract to extend her time with Chelsea to 2030.
+She scored the first goal in Chelsea's 2–0 victory over Manchester United in the 2025–26 Women's League Cup final on 15 March 2026.